dewitt4/Cloud-Custodain/_sources/usecases/usecases/tagcompliance.txt

 Tag Compliance Across Resources (EC2, ASG, ELB, S3, etc)
 ========================================================

-Mark
+Tag
-  Tag instances with mark instances matching filters with a 'c7n_status' tag by default and configurable value.
+  Tags instances matching filters with a 'c7n_status' tag by default and configurable value.

   Here's an example of renaming an extant tag